Rokasbarasa1/minecraft_rust/README.md

 ![Hnet-image(2)](https://user-images.githubusercontent.com/50622827/133839528-d6bfd69b-6473-4a57-8859-bdc6185dcaac.gif)

 Im donne adding things for now.
 The game of mine is a bit less performance efficient than similar projects but that is ok for me.
 I feel like the game is a sligtly enchanced version of the classic minecraft that was on the minecrat.net website in 2011.
 It has been a very fun project.
 I will probably come back in a year to put some more imporvements to gameplay on it, small things.

+# 09-04-2022

+Added random seed generation for the map.
+I tested the game on a ryzen 7 5700U and it really liked having a lot of physical cores to work with, chunks rendered instantly.